 These are brands manufactured and marketed by Tabletops Unlimited.
 Philippe Richard pressure cookers, along with pressure cookers sold under the simplified Denmark brand, are still readily available at major retailers like Walmart.
 Tabletops Unlimited, however, lists no pressure cookers under either Philippe Richard or Denmark on its own website.

-Reported Pressure Cooker Explosions
+Reported Pressure Cooker Accidents

 Despite multiple safety features, including an auto-lock system intended to keep pressure where it belongs, multiple home cooks have reported serious explosions involving pressure cookers manufactured by Tabletops Unlimited.